seandstewart/bardly/pending/romances/pericles/11-player.md

 **First Fisherman**
 Why, as men do a-land; the great ones eat up the
 little ones: I can compare our rich misers to
-nothing so fitly as to a whale; a ' plays and
+nothing so fitly as to a whale; a' plays and
 tumbles, driving the poor fry before him, and at
 last devours them all at a mouthful: such whales
-have I heard on o ' the land, who never leave gaping
+have I heard on o' the land, who never leave gaping
 till they've swallowed the whole parish, church,
 steeple, bells, and all.